shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 The Idea of quotient filter was first coined in the first paper.
 The second paper  improved Quotient filter under the name of Rank Select Quotient filter(RSQF).
 It also developed a counting sketch(Counting Quotient Filter) based on the same ideas.
 The further analysis of the Quotient filter is based on the improved version of the quotient filter in the second paper.
 The experiments are done using [khmer package](https://github.com/dib-lab/khmer).
 Khmer implements the count min sketch and it implements a wrapper for the [cqf library](https://github.com/splatlab/cqf).

 ![QuotientFilter.jpg]({{ site.baseurl }}/images/QuotientFilter.jpg "qf")
 Quotient Filter(QF) is approximate membership query data structure.Like Bloomfilter, QF doesn't produces true negative errors.
 In other words, If the item doesn't exist in QF, we are certain that the item doesn't exist in the original set.
-The Above figure discribes the insertion algorithm in the QF.
+The Above figure describes the insertion algorithm in the QF.
 First, the filter splits the hasbits into two components: quotient and the remaining part(fingerprint).
 Quotient Part is used to determine the target slot.
 Fingerprint is inserted into the target slot.

 Insertion Algorithm produces two type of collisions.
-Soft Collision, When two items have the quotient but the remining part is different.
+Soft Collision, When two items have the quotient but the remaining part is different.
 Linear probing is used to find the next slot.
 Since linear probing doesn't work well in space tight conditions.
 Original QF add 3 metadata bits per slot to help linear probing to find the next slot.

 RSQF uses less metadata bits(2.125).

 Counting Quotient Filter(cqf) is uses the same insertion strategy as RSQF; however, It allows counting the number of instances inserted.
 If the item inserted for the first or second time, the remaining part is inserted in the target slot.
-If the item is inserted for the third time, the slot used for inserting the item in the second time is converted to counter. counters can be expanded to accomdate big counts.
-CQF impelments special encoding technique for the counters to differentiate between the counters and the remaining parts of other items.
+If the item is inserted for the third time, the slot used for inserting the item in the second time is converted to counter. counters can be expanded to accommodate big counts.
+CQF implements special encoding technique for the counters to differentiate between the counters and the remaining parts of other items.

 Upsides:
-1. Quotient Family has better data locaility than bloom filter.
+1. Quotient Family has better data locality than bloom filter.
 Items are saved in one place.
-Therefore, Quotient sketches are effieceint  when stored on main memory since it produce fewer cache misses than bloom filter.
+Therefore, Quotient sketches are efficient  when stored on main memory since it produce fewer cache misses than bloom filter.
 Quotient sketches also perform well when stored on SSD disk.
 2. Quotient Sketches can be merged easily, like merging sorted lists.
 Although bloom filters can be merged easily by using OR operation, Only same sized filters can be merged.
 In case Quotient Sketches, We can merge sketches of different sizes.
 3. Sketches resizing can be implemented using merging feature by simply merging the sketch with bigger one.
 4. CQF uses variable size counters.
-So, It is suitable for counting data following ([zipifan distribution](https://en.wikipedia.org/wiki/Zipf%27s_law)) where most the items occures one or two times.
+So, It is suitable for counting data following ([zipifan distribution](https://en.wikipedia.org/wiki/Zipf%27s_law)) where most the items occurs one or two times.
 5. I tested loading the cqf with load factors more than 95%, and It passed the test.
 All the paper calculations are made where the cqf is loaded at 95%, so I was trying to make sure it can be fully loaded without failing([See Load Factor test](#load-factor-test)).

 Summary of the Downsides: